 …heat, be put outside and become pregnant, adding to the cat overpopulation problem.”
 The BC SPCA Community Animal Spay/Neuter Grant has been Prince Rupert’s ray of hope in the vicious…

-…in a secured crate in the centre of your truck box. ● If you’re not in the car, your pet shouldn’t be either.
-Vehicles can quickly heat up in summer…
+…box. ● If you’re not in the car, your pet shouldn’t be either.
+Vehicles can quickly heat up in summer weather, and can endanger your pet’s health.
+Even a car…

 …we move into extreme summer weather,” says Amy Morris, BC SPCA manager of public policy and outreach.
 “Heatstroke is a significant risk for pets left in cars for any length…